 I think that for these reasons, seeing an eagle that looked like a “Tawny Eagle” in Morocco (especially in the Souss and Anti-Atlas regions) at that time was easier to be considered as a Tawny Eagle.
 Moreover, most of the observations could have concerned distant birds, and photography at the time did not help either (these two points are true for some of the re-analyzed birds).
 With improved knowledge, we know that many Spanish Imperial Eagles visit Africa during their first years, and this must have been the case a decade or so ago (even when the population was still smaller than today).

 Vagrancy potential from the sub-Saharan population:

 The Tawny Eagles of the Moroccan population are becoming hard to see, but we should never give up – maybe a very small relict population still hanging on at a remote place.

 Apart from the local population, there is also the possibility of seeing a vagrant bird from the sub-Saharan population.
 There are not yet many encouraging observations, but I think it’s enough to cite that the species is occasionally observed in northern Mauritania:

 On 23 September 2014, Hans Verdaat photographed a Tawny Eagle at Cap Blanc, just inside the Mauritanian part of the peninsula (photo 1 below, observation.org).
-No, it’s not a Tawny Eagle, see the update below.
+No, it’s not a Tawny but a Wahlbeg’s eagle, see the update below.

 – On 29 November 2011, Jan Lok reported seeing an adult and juvenile at the southern limit of Nouadhibou (observation.org).